 Nathan Evans Fox is a multi-instrumentalist storyteller who blends his musical roots of country, rock, bluegrass, and hymns into landscapes that confront his cultural and religious heritage with quiet grief, incisive anger, and unexpected wit.
 Frequent themes of family, place, and love come out in ways that are both familiar and strange.
 His second full-length, Texas Dust, prompted a reviewer from Americana UK to write, “Nathan Evans Fox sounds like the truth.”

-Asheville-based Jane Kramer was described by a UK music reviewer as sounding like she was “…born to gypsy poets and raised by Emmylou Harris.”
-With deep roots in Appalachian musical traditions, culture, and lore, Kramer’s songs are introspective and gracefully gritty.
-Her performances are poignant and engaging, accessible, warm, and often hilarious.
+Jane Kramer has been described as “born to gypsy poets and raised by Emmylou Harris.”
+With deep roots in Appalachian musical traditions, culture, and lore, her introspective songs are gracefully gritty, poignant, and engaging.
+Grammy-nominated songwriter Mary Gauthier says Jane is “an artist on the rise,” and Dave Stallard of Blue Ridge Outdoors says she has “a voice that can only be described as one of the purest in modern Americana.”
 Her third album, Valley of The Bones, was released this March.

-Stage 33 Live invites the public to listening events that are recorded and filmed for radio, TV, and the internet.
-It’s a volunteer run nonprofit on a mission to help local and regional talented and knowledgeable people reach wider audiences on multiple platforms.
-The stage is also open to established performers and presenters, because their participation helps bring attention to others still getting their foot in the door.
-We aren’t a bar, club, restaurant, or venue with regular hours.
-We’re also not a plush theater or a state-of-the-art facility.
+Stage 33 Live is a volunteer run nonprofit that invites the public to listening events that are recorded and filmed for radio, TV, and the internet.
+The mission is to help local and regional talented and knowledgeable people reach wider audiences on multiple platforms; and the stage is also open to established performers and presenters because their participation helps bring attention to others still getting their foot in the door.
+We aren’t a bar, club, or restaurant.
+We’re not a plush theater or a state-of-the-art facility.
 We’re just good folks doing this fine thing — the homegrown love child of Tiny Desk Concerts, TED Talks, Science Friday, Midnight Special, and The Little Rascals.